arcesium-public/arcesium-ui-exercise/README.md

 ## Demo Styling Exercise

-This is a 1-hour time-boxed exercise where the goal is to start with the `Wire Summary` and `Wire Detail` pages appearing as they currently do, and change components, layouts, and styles in order to allow your product manager to demo the key user stories of this application to an existing client.
+This is a 1-hour time-boxed exercise where the goal is to start with the `Wire Summary` and `Wire Detail` pages appearing as they currently do, and change components, layouts, and styles in order to improve the first impression of this application formed by watching a product manager run through a demo of the key user stories.

 ##### Preparation

 Before the exercise begins, you must do the following:

 * Set up your development environment, clone this repository, and complete the Quickstart instructions
+* Skim through the code in this repository and get comfortable with how [Typescript](https://www.typescriptlang.org) and [React](https://reactjs.org) are used

-You may optionally research, download, and install (in a disabled manner) any libraries, utilities, or tools which you may find helpful for the 1-hour exercise provided that you do NOT touch the source code of `WiresDetail.jsx` and `WiresSummary.jsx` and you do NOT change the initial visual appearance and experience of the `Wire Summary` and `Wire Detail` screen.
+You may optionally research, download, install, and configure any libraries, utilities, or tools which you may find helpful for the 1-hour exercise provided that you do NOT touch the source code of `WiresDetail.tsx` and `WiresSummary.tsx` and you do NOT change the initial visual appearance and experience of the `Wire Summary` and `Wire Detail` screen.

-Acceptable things you may choose to do (but are neither required nor expected to do) ahead of the exercise includes:
+Acceptable things you may choose to do (but are neither required nor expected to do) ahead of the exercise include:
-* Researching, downloading, installing, and testing standardized stylesheets, icon libraries, UI component libraries, and/or frameworks that you intend to use
+* Research, download, install, configure, and test standardized stylesheets, icon libraries, UI component libraries, and/or frameworks that you intend to use
   * Make sure any dependencies you install do NOT affect the initial visual experience or functionality of the app
-* Reading through the source code of this repository
-* Sketching out possible designs / layouts
+* Sketch out possible designs / layouts
-* Bookmarking helpful public tutorials and documentation which you may want to reference during this exercise
+* Bookmark helpful public tutorials and documentation which you may want to reference during this exercise
+* Make a todo-list of proposed changes which you intend to make

-Some type of preparation is specifically forbidden, namely:
+Some type of preparation ahead of time is specifically forbidden, namely:

-* Do NOT make any changes at all to the code in `WiresDetail.jsx` and `WiresSummary.jsx`
+* Do NOT make any changes at all to the code in `WiresDetail.tsx` and `WiresSummary.tsx`
-* Do NOT install any dependency or tool which changes the default rendering of the `Wire Summary` or `Wire Detail` page
+* Do NOT install or configure any dependency or tool which changes the default rendering of the `Wire Summary` or `Wire Detail` page
-* Do NOT write any new code, styles, or snippets that are specific to this application or exercise
+* Do NOT write any new code, styles, or copy-pasteable snippets that are specific to this application or exercise

 ##### Exercise